instantOS/instantos.github.io/faq.md

 - Most users want it to be based of Arch after beta 1
 - Arch can be trusted to be always there and maintained, Manjaro can't as the recent drama, forums being set to read only and so on shows

+## is instantOS just Arch with instantWM

+No it isn't.
+Just take a look at the [GitHub](https://github.com/instantOS) and tell me if you just see a window manager.
+Installing instantWM on Arch will *just* give you a window manager.
+No application launcher, no settings, no start menu, just a window manager. installing the instantOS packages on another distribution will get you pretty close to the stock instantOS experience.
+Please note that that is not the intended use case for instantOS packages.
+It is harder to provide support for these "frankensteined" systems.

 ## YoUrE FrAgMeNtInG tHe LiNuX DeSkToP REEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEE, become a gnome contributor instead